Main Line (Seaboard Air Line Railroad): Mergers and consolidation

 In 1980, the Seaboard Coast Line's parent company, Seaboard Coast Line Industries (SCLI), merged with the Chessie System, creating CSX Corporation.
 CSX Corporation initially operated the Chessie and SCLI Systems separately, however in 1982 they began the process of consolidating the railroads of both holding companies.
 This began with the formation of the Seaboard System Railroad, which merged all of the railroads owned by SCLI into one.
-In 1986, Seaboard System renamed themselves CSX Transportation (CSXT), and by August 1987, the Chesapeake and Ohio Railway -the final remaining railroad under the Chessie System brand- was merged into CSXT.
+In 1986, Seaboard System renamed themselves CSX Transportation (CSXT), and by August 1987, the Chesapeake and Ohio Railway, the final remaining railroad under the Chessie System brand, was merged into CSXT.
+As the transition into CSX was being completed, the company would abandon more segments of the S Line.
+In 1986, CSX abandoned the S Line between Riceboro and Bladen, Georgia, severing the line as a through route between Savannah and Jacksonville.
+Additional track was abandoned between Bladen and Seals, Georgia four years later.
+In 1987, the S Line was abandoned between Collier Yard (south of Petersburg, Virginia) and Norlina, North Carolina.
+A short stretch of the S Line was also abandoned between Jacksonville and Panama Park in the 1980s.